Tired of Peripheral Neuropathy?

-- Certain medications such as some chemotherapy drugs
+- Medication – Certain medications such as some chemotherapy drugs.

-- Arthritis – certain type of arthritis, especially the lower back, such herniated disc, can cause peripheral neuropathy
+- Arthritis – Certain types of arthritis, especially the lower back, can cause peripheral neuropathy.

-- Vitamin deficiency – such as vitamin B
+- Vitamin deficiency – Such as a vitamin B deficiency.

-- Viral Infections – HIV, Herpes Zoster Shingles, Lyme disease, Epstein Barr
+- Viral Infections – Some examples include HIV, Herpes Zoster Shingles, Lyme disease, and Epstein Barr.

-- Biomechanical abnormality – example such flat feet with tarsal tunnel syndrome
+- Biomechanical abnormality – An example is flat feet with tarsal tunnel syndrome.

-- Some autoimmune diseases (for example, Sjogren’s syndrome, SLE)
+- Some autoimmune diseases – Like Sjogren’s syndrome.

-- Hypothyroidism – fluid retention and chronic pressure on peripheral nerves
+- Hypothyroidism – This causes fluid retention and chronic pressure on peripheral nerves.

 Symptoms of Peripheral Neuropathy